 I’m not going to change my sense of humor because someone got their granny panties all in a bunch.
 I really could use some legit, constructive criticism, so if anyone reading this has some, please contact me.

 Mario: You’ve shared a number of personal experiences throughout the course of the strip ranging from childhood discoveries, inappropriate dinner conversations, and intimate details regarding your sex life.
+You might even get to the point where you are sharing your favorite porn videos from sites like sex-hd.xxx (sex hd official website) with us.
 Is anything too personal, or off limits, for you?

 Mario: Got it, no twat shots.
 Okay, so speaking of embarrassing childhood experiences, your first swear really hits home with me.
 My first swear was pretty similar, some family members were visiting and a curse-laden argument erupted.
 Later that evening I ended up shouting out “fuck everybody!!!” at the top of my lungs at a Chuck E. Cheese birthday party while atop one of those helicopter rides.
 Needless to say, my mother wasn’t pleased.
 How often do you find that a lot of your readers relate to your experiences?

 Julia: Yes.
 I get a lot of ‘that’s so me!’ and ‘we’re just like that!’ which I think is great because I’m trying to capture the banal and mundane experiences we all have but tend to forget.
 I do have future comics planned that are more exclusive, but I have to wait until A) I learn how to draw and B) everyone I love has disowned me or is dead.

 Mario: Your work often contains verbose discussions between characters which are punctuated by aptly timed punch lines, however occasionally you speak volumes without using very much dialogue at all.
 Do you have a preference either way?